microsoft/vscode-docs/docs/remote/troubleshooting.md

 - Connecting with 2-factor authentication
 - Using password authentication
-- Using an SSH key with a passphrase when the SSH agent is not running or accessible
+- Using an SSH key with a passphrase when the [SSH Agent](#setting-up-the-ssh-agent) is not running or accessible

 This setting will cause the terminal to be shown whenever VS Code runs an SSH command.
 You will have to enter your auth code, password, or passphrase each time.
 A convenient way to work around this is to enable the `ControlMaster` feature that tells OpenSSH to run multiple SSH sessions over a single connection.